Just like everything else, eating in Japan comes with its very own rules and customs.

 Some restaurants allow smoking, but they should have a sign on the door stating it

-You might not be let in the restaurant even if there are free tables
+You might not be let into the restaurant even if there are free tables

-There is a deep-rooted need in Japanese to deliver the best service possible to their customers.
+There is a deep-rooted need in Japan to deliver the best service possible to their customers.
 Most restaurants will go out of their way to ensure that the diners have the ultimate experience.

 The price range is huge